bastoica/wasabi/wasabi-testing/README.md

 ## 2. Getting Started  (0.5h, 5min human effort)

 > [!NOTE]
 > WASABI was originally developed, compiled, built, and evaluated on a Ubuntu 22.04 distribution running `bash` as its default shell.
-While agnostic to the operating system or shell variant, the steps described in this README might need to be adapted accordingly under different distributions/versions.
+While agnostic to the underlying system, the steps in this README might need to be adapted accordingly under different distributions, versions, packages, etc.

 To get started, users should create a new directory structure, clone this repository, and switch to the `sosp24-ae` brach by running,
 ```